-Standard & Poor’s (S&P) released December 2011 values for its Case-Shiller Home Price Index, which tracks the prices of existing single-family homes.
+Today, Standard & Poor’s (S&P) released April 2015 values for its Case-Shiller Home Price Index, which tracks the prices of existing single-family homes in 20 U.S. metro areas.
 The index in each metropolitan area extends from a base value of 100 in January 2000.
-For example, Chicago metro’s December 2011 index value was 110.2 before seasonal adjustment; this translates to a 10.2% appreciation since January 2000 for a typical home in the Chicago market.
-(Note: values referenced below are not seasonally adjusted).
+For example, Chicago’s April 2015 index value was 129.15 before seasonal adjustment; this translates to a 29.15 percent appreciation since January 2000 for a typical home in the Chicago market.

 Source: S&P/Case-Shiller Home Price Indices